Helpful Gardening Tips

-The plant is known for its arched, green stems which support some tiny, bell-shaped flowers which are typically white but sometimes found with pale pink color in some varieties.
-It is also known to produce little, red and orange berries which are inedible.
+The plant is known for its arched, green stems, which support some tiny, bell-shaped flowers, typically white but sometimes found with pale pink color in some varieties.
+It is also known to produce little red and orange berries, which are inedible.
 Lily of the Valley remains a popular choice for garden enthusiasts due to its lush, fragrant scent and ground-covering, shading abilities when placed in shady conditions.
-It can reach up to eight inches in height and nearly one foot in ground cover, making it a top pick in covering barren ground and plant gaps.
-Moist soil and partial or full shade are ideal for Lily of the Valley.
-It is known to tolerate a variety of ground environments including alkaline, acidic, and neutral soil and will thrive under other plants such as roses and shrubs, creating an exciting visual in open spaces among a garden.
+It can reach up to eight inches in height and nearly one foot in ground cover, making it a top pick in covering the barren ground and plant gaps.
+Moist soil and partial or complete shade are ideal for Lily of the Valley.
+It is known to tolerate various ground environments, including alkaline, acidic, and neutral soil.
+It will thrive under other plants such as roses and shrubs, creating an exciting visual in open spaces among a garden.

 Lily of the Valley, Convallaria Majalis is a Lush, Fragrant Scented Ground Cover